-Climate analogues – A tool to look at future climate projections for planning adaptation responses for Victorian agriculture
+Climate analogues is a tool to look at future climate projections for planning adaptation responses for Victorian agriculture.

 If climate change models project your region could be 2, 3 or 4 degrees warmer in future due to climate change, that doesn't sound like much does it?